Mr Evans, Miss Reed, Mrs Ullyart and Miss Keenaghan.

 We will look at these famous invaders and dig down to find out the truth behind the myths and legends.
 What did they bring?
 How did they shape our country?
 What is their lasting legacy?
 As geographers we will look at where they came from and what attracted them to our shores.
 As historians we will look at contemporary accounts and archaeological artifacts to take a glimpse into how these Scandinavian invaders really lived.

 Maths: Our main focus throughout the year will be securing place value knowledge, mastering the four operations and sharpening our mental maths and times table knowledge in readiness for the end of year government times table tests.
+Practising times tables with your child at home is really important and needs to be done weekly.

 English: In writing we will focus on sentence structure and securing use of basic punctuation to improve cohesion within our writing.
 We will look at Finnish folk tales, historical reports and a wide range of literature in order to expose the children to as diverse a selection of texts as possible.
 They will then use this to write their own tales, poems and reports.